Gravawha?

 Step 1:

-Go to the Gravatar website and click on the big, blue “Create your Gravatar” button.
+Go to the Gravatar website and click on the big, blue “Get Started Now” button.

 Step 2:

-Log into WordPress.com OR create a new account if you don’t already have one.
-You’ll be asked to confirm your email address if creating a new account.
-NOTE: This is not your website login or the WordPress.org login.
-(I know, confusing, huh?)
+Enter the email address you’d like to create a Gravatar OR to create a new account if you don’t already have one.
+You’ll be asked to confirm your email address if creating a new account and/or verify your email by adding in a code.
 TIP: You can set up and manage Gravatars for multiple email addresses within your one WordPress.com account, so there’s no need to create a new account for each email address.

 Step 3: